ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 Header Parameter JSON Label:
 : The string label requested within a JSON context. (e.g., `kid`).
-  Because a core goal of this specification is for the resulting representations to be compact, it is RECOMMENDED that the label be short -- not to exceed 8 characters without a compelling reason to do so.
-This label is case sensitive, and it is RECOMMENDED to avoid upper-case characters.
+  Because a core goal of this specification is for the resulting representations to be compact, it is recommended that the label be short -- not to exceed 8 characters without a compelling reason to do so.
+This label is case sensitive, and it is recommended to avoid upper-case characters.
 Labels may not match another registered names in a case-insensitive manner unless the Designated Experts state that there is a compelling reason to allow an exception.
 This registry